bosoninfo/Resource_Data-Wrangling-and-Visualization-in-R/Chapter02/README.md

 c2
 typeof(c2)
 ```

+#### :bread: 2.6.1.3 Logical
-- Logical: boolean or binary variables with the values `TRUE` or `FALSE`, are not in quotes and must be in all caps
+- Boolean or binary variables with the values `TRUE` or `FALSE`, are not in quotes and must be in all caps
 ```r
 l1 <- TRUE
 l1